Reinforcement Learning Policy Recommendation for Interbank Network Stability

 On the other hand, borrowing banks face different scenarios depending on whether the deposit shock is positive or negative.
-Specifically, in the case of a positive shock, it can happen that: i) the change in deposits is sufficient to repay the principal and the interest, or ii) the deposit variation is not sufficient to cope with the loan.
-In the first case, the debtor can easily meet her obligations, but in the second case, she must sell, at a 'fire-sale' price, an amount of long term assets sufficient to fully repay the creditor.
+Specifically, in the case of a positive shock, it can happen that: i) the change in deposits is sufficient to repay the principal and the interest, or ii) the deposit variation is insufficient to cope with the loan.
+In the first case, the debtor can quickly meet her obligations, but in the second case, she must sell a number of long-term assets sufficient to repay the creditor at a fire-sale price fully.
 On the other hand, in the case of a negative shock, banks must sell their long-term assets to pay for previous interbank borrowings and meet the new liquidity needs.
-All institutions that do not raise enough liquidity to meet their obligations via the fire sale fail, thus creating a bad debt on the lender.
-The creditor' s loss, $B_t^{i,j}$, is simply equal to the granted loan after the liquidation of the debtor assets.
+All institutions that do not raise enough liquidity to meet their obligations via the fire sale fail, thus creating a bad debt for the lender.
+The creditor's loss, $B_t^{i,j}$, equals the granted loan after liquidating the debtor assets.
 Hence the equity of the bank $i$ obeys the following law of motion: